aikea/aikea.github.io/content/watchlog.md

 After I finished the movie, I had this intense want to re-watch the movie again.
 It's that good.
 Great story, brilliant cinematography, acting op, soundtrack.
 I think it all fits in quite well.
 (first watch: Mar 30th, 2022)

+23. > **Chungking Express | Wong Kar-Wai | 1994**
+Someone rightfully said on an online review that "You will like Chungking Express if you like films."
+Loved the cinematography especially those artsy shots.
+Also, the soundtrack is nice.
+(first watch: Mar 31, 2021)

 <hr />